Texas Tech Red Raiders: Soccer

-SoccerThe Red Raiders played their first match against Hardin-Simmons in September 1994, defeating the Cowboys 5-0.
+The Red Raiders played their first match against Hardin-Simmons in September 1994, defeating the Cowboys 5-0.

 Men's basketball

 Basketball came to Texas Tech only two years after the school was founded and the program has since won 18 conference titles, the last one being in 2019.
 Most of which have been won while the Red Raiders were in their Border Conference and Southwest Conference tenures, while the most recent was in the Big 12 Conference.
 The inaugural game was a 37–25 loss to Daniel Baker College.
 Tech would lose two more games before finally clinching their first ever victory—35–21 at Sul Ross University.

 Grady Higginbotham was the first coach, earning a 14–18 record over two seasons.
 At .438, Higgenbotham was the only Tech basketball coach to garner an overall losing record during his stay.
 Following Higgenbotham's departure, Victor Payne led the Matadors (as the school's teams were known until 1936) from 1927 to 1930.
 His final tally stood at 32 wins and 20 losses.
 W. L. Golightly coached only one season, bringing in an 11–9 record.
 Dell Morgan held the head coaching job from 1931 to 1934, chalking up 42 wins to 29 losses.
 He was followed by Virgil Ballard.
 Though Ballard coached only a single season, it was during his time that the team won their milestone 100th game, a one-point victory over House of David.
 Ballard left with a 15–9 record.

 Berl Huffman was twice the head basketball coach at Texas Tech—first from 1935 to 1942 and then from 1946 to 1947.
 During his total of eight seasons, he garnered a record of 121–67.
 Polk Robison was the only other person to serve two different times as the head basketball coach at the school.
 When Huffman left in 1942, Robison took the job.
 And, when Huffman left a second time in 1947, it was Robison who again filled the position, this time remaining until 1961.
 At a total of 18 seasons, his stay is the second longest of any Red Raiders basketball coach, behind Gerald Myers.
 He departed after leading his teams to 254 wins, 195 losses, and the first two NCAA tournaments in school history.

 Gene Gibson followed Robison into the position.
 In his eight seasons, he chalked up the second worst record of any head basketball coach at Tech.
 Still, at 100–92, there were eight more wins than losses.
 Bob Bass led the program to a 22–15 record over a season-and-a-half before returning to professional basketball coaching duties.